holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 There are no conversations with individual people (developers, UX-folks, POs, designers...) what they want to work on or what options they would like most - probably because that would be a lot of effort and would cause a lot of turmoil.
 And HolidayCheck wants employees to be able to fully focus on their current tasks without disturbing them with such discussions.

-So, in the end, you can look up your name in a big list employees to see what you'll be working on.
+So, in the end, you can look up your name in a big list of employees to see what you'll be working on.
 Especially in the OKR-Workshops for a new year, this list is quite interesting.

 <img src="/img/posts/2019-01-10-our-okr-process/christmas.svg" alt="" class="filler"/>